 With respect to our lead product candidate, TARA-002, for the treatment of NMIBC and LMs, the active ingredient in TARA-002 is a genetically distinct strain of Streptococcus pyogenes (group A, type 3) Su strain.
 TARA-002 is produced through a proprietary manufacturing process.
 We anticipate that, if approved by the FDA, TARA-002 will be protected by 12 years of biologic exclusivity.
 There are no approved pharmacotherapies currently available for the treatment of LMs and the current treatment options include a high-risk surgical procedure and off-label use of sclerosants, including doxycycline, bleomycin, ethanol and sodium tetradecyl sulfate.
 There are a number of drug development companies and academic researchers exploring oral formulations of various agents including macrolides, phosphodiesterase inhibitors, and calcineurin/mTOR inhibitors.
 These are in early development.
 TARA-002, if approved for the treatment of NMIBC, would be subject to competition from existing treatment methods of surgery, chemotherapy and immunomodulatory therapy.
-For example, the current standard of care for NMIBC includes intravesical BCG.
-Other products approved for the treatment of NMIBC include Merck & Co., Inc.'s Keytruda and Endo International plc's Valstar.
-Additional product candidates in development include Japanese BCG Laboratory's BCG Tokyo, Pfizer Inc.'s sasanlimab in combination with BCG, ImmunityBio, Inc.'s VesAnktiva in combination with BCG, CG Oncology Inc.'s CG0070, FerGene's instiladrin, Sesen Bio, Inc.'s vicineum, and enGene Inc.'s, EG-70.
-Additional pharmaceutical and biotechnology companies with product candidates in development for the treatment of NMIBC include AstraZeneca PLC, Bristol-Myers Squibb Company, Roche Group and Seagen Inc.
+For example, the current standard of care for NMIBC includes intravesical BCG TICE (manufactured by Merck & Co.
+Inc.).
+Other products approved for the treatment of NMIBC include Merck & Co., Inc.'s Keytruda, Endo International plc's Valstar, and Ferring B.V.'s Adstiladrin.
+Additional product candidates in development include Japanese BCG Laboratory's BCG Tokyo, Pfizer Inc.'s Sasanlimab in combination with BCG, ImmunityBio, Inc.'s VesAnktiva in combination with BCG, CG Oncology Inc.'s CG0070, enGene Inc.'s, EG-70, Seagen Inc.'s PADCEV, Janssen's TAR200 combined with gemcitabine plus or minus Cetrelimab, Urogen Pharma Ltd.'s Jelmyto, and Auro BioSciences, Inc.'s Aura-0011.
+Additional pharmaceutical and biotechnology companies with product candidates in development for the treatment of NMIBC include but may not be limited to Verity, AstraZeneca PLC, Bristol-Myers Squibb Company, Roche Group, Asieris Pharmaceuticals, BeiGene, Ltd, NanOlogy, LLC, Linton Pharm Co., Ltd., Lindis Biotech GmbH, Theralase Technologies Inc., Taizhou Hanzhong biomedical co.
+Ltd., Shionogi & Co.
+Ltd., Rapamycin Holdings, Inc., Vaxiion Therapeutics Inc., Incyte Corporation, LiPac Oncology, Inc., Anika Therapeutics Inc., Surge Pharmaceuticals Pvt.
+Ltd., and Istari Oncology, Inc.

 There are no treatments currently available for IFALD.
 With respect to IV Choline Chloride for the treatment of IFALD, IV Choline Chloride is the only sterile injectable form of choline chloride that can be combined with parenteral nutrition.
-Further, if approved, IV Choline Chloride will be protected by Orphan Drug Designation exclusivity for seven years.
+Further, the U.S. Patent and Trademark Office, or USPTO, issued to us Patent No. US 11,311,503 claiming a sterile aqueous choline salt composition with a term expiring in 2041.